google/blockly-samples/codelabs/custom_generator/custom_generator.md

 - Generates the code for that block
 - Returns the code as a string

 If no block is attached, `valueToCode` returns `null`.
+In another generator you might need to replace `null` with a different default value; in JSON, `null` is fine.

 The third argument is related to operator precedence, as discussed in a previous section.

 ### Build the code string
 Next, assemble the arguments `a` and `b` into the correct code, of the form `"a": b,`.

-To generate clean code, you should also add a newline at the end of the statement.
+To generate clean code, add a newline at the end of the statement.

 ```js
 const code = '"' + text_member_name + '" : ' + value_name + ',\n'